JoLePheno/rent-a-car/README.md

 This project is containerized you can use docker-compose to build and run the project:

-´docker-compose build && docker-compose up -d´
+´docker-compose build && docker-compose up -d --scale app=1´

 To run the scalable version user: